 You Can Sculpt Your Muscles

 This one is actually true.
-The common understanding is that the sculpted look people covet is lean muscle with low body fat.
-This makes it easier to see the shape of the muscle.
+The common understanding of attaining the sculpted look people covet, is having good muscle development with low body fat.
+This makes it easier to see the shape of the muscles.
 This is basically correct, but the less known part of this look has to do with ‘muscle density’.
 How firm your muscles are depends on how strong they are.
-Ladies, don’t freak out, ’strong’ muscles don’t necessarily mean ‘big’ muscles – think Jessica Beil.
+Ladies, don’t freak out, ‘strong’ muscles don’t necessarily mean ‘big’ muscles – think Jessica Beil, Emily Blunt, or physique models.

 Myth # 4